 Hardy Hibiscus, Rose Mallow

-Hardy Hibiscus grows 4-6 feet high in full sun, and has plate size tropical blooms all summer long.
+Hardy Hibiscus grows 4-6 feet high, and has plate size tropical blooms all summer long.
+It’s one of the best tropical plants for full sun.
 Oh, did we mention it’s hardy down to zone 4?
 Coming in blues, purples, pinks, reds and whites, this is a show stopper!
 Photo by ‘White Flower Farm‘.

 If you’ve never tried the Hardy Fuchsia, and only had the hanging tender variety, you are missing out, Hardy Fuchsia grow 6-10 feet high and as wide as a shrub, with the same gorgeous pendulous flowers.
 Only this one is hardy down to zone 6!
 Can you imagine the butterflies and hummingbirds?
 Protect from afternoon shade and keep moist in fertile soil.
 Photo from ‘Fine Gardening‘.